-Charles Carr is a multiple award-winning, nationally published author (Eldridge, Heartland, Bedford).
-His op-ed column, Southpaw, which recently received back-to-back Press Club awards, has appeared in newspapers across the country and in college textbooks including America Now (Macmillan) and The American Writer (St. Martin's Press and Bedgor).
+Charles Carr is a multiple award-winning, nationally published author (Macmillan, St. Martin's Press, Heartland, Eldridge).
+His op-ed newspaper column, Southpaw, is the recipient of back-to-back Press Club awards and has appeared across the country and in college textbooks including America Now (Macmillan), The American Writer (St. Martin's Press), and Writer/Thinker/Maker 2e (Bedford).

-Charles has written thousands of newspaper articles, magazine stories, and columns for the San Diego Union Tribune, The Orange County Register, The Reader, The Californian, and dozens more.
+Charles has written thousands of newspaper articles, magazine stories, and columns for the San Diego Union-Tribune, The Los Angeles Times, The Orange County Register, The Reader, San Diego Magazine, The Californian, and many more.

 Carr is author of What a World, a collection of vignettes and award-winning newspaper columns chronicling twenty years in the San Diego back country.